jennypeng/ImageBoard/README.md

 ImageBoard
 ==========

-Open source image board with mongodb and nodejs.
+Open source image board implemented with Mongodb(monk), Express, Jade and Nodejs.
-Allows for easy image downloading and discussion.
+Allows for easy image distribution and discussion.

 To do List:
 ==========